IU basketball: Departures, transfers reshape Hoosiers’ roster for 2023

 The departures of seniors Trayce Jackson-Davis and Race Thompson will leave a hole in the frontcourt.
 Sharpshooter Miller Kopp reached the end of his NCAA journey.

-The future of Jalen Hood-Schifino is up in the air, with the Big Ten Freshman of the Year widely viewed as an NBA prospect.
-He has not yet made an announcement about his future.
+The future of Jalen Hood-Schifino is no longer up in the air.
+The Big Ten Freshman of the Year, widely viewed as a pro prospect, has declared for the NBA Draft.

 Guard Tamar Bates has entered the transfer portal, according to the IndyStar.